Ziggeo/Swift-Client-SDK/README.md

 #### Request Cancellation<a name="api-cancel"></a>

-* This is not available in our iOS SDK at this time
+* This is not available in our Swift SDK at this time

 ### Authentication<a name="authentication"></a>